pingidentity/terraform-provider-pingone/docs/resources/form.md

 - `attribute_disabled` (Boolean) A boolean that specifies whether the linked directory attribute is disabled.
 This field is immutable and will trigger a replace plan if changed.
 - `label_mode` (String) A string that specifies how the field is rendered.
 Options are `DEFAULT`, `FLOAT`.
 - `layout` (String) A string that specifies layout attributes for radio button and checkbox fields.
 Options are `HORIZONTAL`, `VERTICAL`.
-- `options` (Set of String) An array of strings that specifies the unique list of options.
 - `other_option_attribute_disabled` (Boolean) A boolean that specifies whether the directory attribute option is disabled.
 Set to `true` if it references a PingOne directory attribute.
 - `other_option_enabled` (Boolean) A boolean that specifies whether the end user can type an entry that is not in a predefined list.
 - `other_option_input_label` (String) A string that specifies the label for the other option in drop-down controls.